RedHatInsights/insights-java-client/README.md

 ## Building

 - Requires Java 11
-- The [Spotless Maven Plugin](https://github.com/diffplug/spotless/tree/main/plugin-maven) enforces code formatting conventions and will be run as part of the build.
+- The [Spotless Maven Plugin](https://github.com/diffplug/spotless/tree/main/plugin-maven) enforces code formatting conventions and will be run as part of the build
+- Starting from version 1.0.0 we use [Conventional Commits](https://www.conventionalcommits.org/)

 ```
 $ mvn clean install